 Listening to a talking teacher is not enough for a student’s learning.
-The research has shown that the student will likely forget what they have learned within just a short period.
+The research has shown that the students will likely forget what they have learned within just a short period.
 But with modern interactive technology, like Q-NEX technology, the students have a chance to maintain their memory longer in their brains in a collaborative class.
 These are not the days when a classroom was just a big room with seats and whiteboards on the walls.

 With this advanced technology, it is time to change.
 Any room in the school can be improvised for video capture and interactive classes, from the major auditoriums in school to simple classes, from the labs to the offices.
 It only involves having the right equipment, and everything runs smoothly.
 However, this usually requires a lot of planning, as you will require practical realities on budget and modification of the current classrooms.
 You have to consider the space, the type of the classes, and the needs of the students.